acrobertson/dotfiles/README.md

 Make sure you've got the `Brewfile` in your home directory and then install all the Homebrew packages at once with `brew bundle`.

+EDIT: I've temporarily removed the Brewfile until I find a better way to manage it.

 ### Step 4: compile Karabiner bindings

 Now that [Goku](https://github.com/yqrashawn/GokuRakuJoudo) is installed, compile the Karabiner config by running `goku`.
 If you want to run the service in the background to recompile anytime the Goku file is edited, run `brew services start goku`.